Yi-ChunHung/TG3.1_mini-workshop_Apr.29/TBGreenSur/README.md

 ## 🚩 [BulkRSRG](./BulkRSRG)

-This subdirectory contains codes doing exactly the same thing but with bulk information.
+This subdirectory contains codes doing exactly the same thing but with bulk TB model.